The name Casio might mean different things.

 - Casiotone CT-S300

 This is one of the newer additions to Casio’s product line-up, which uses the same name as Casio’s first ever keyboard line.
-These keyboards were created to be affordable and easy-to-use, and are aimed at beginners.
+These keyboards were created to be affordable and easy-to-use.

 There is something for every novice here.
 The CT-S200 gives you modern, good sounds with a decent keyboard for below $150, making it a hard deal to beat.